Saurabhchopraofficial/anz_test/README.md

     npm run cy:open

-4. On the Cypress UI, click the test you need to run (e.g in this case Shopping Cart)- shopping_test.js
+    On the Cypress UI, click the test you need to run (e.g in this case, shopping_test.js)

-5. To run test script on Chrome in headless mode, run the following command-
+4. To run test script on Chrome in headless mode, run the following command-

     npm run cy:run:chrome

-6. To run test script on Electron browser in headless mode, run the following command-
+5. To run test script on Electron browser in headless mode, run the following command-

     npm run cy:run